This topic describes how to deploy an OceanBase cluster in an x86-based CentOS Linux 7.9 system through the GUI of OceanBase Deployer (obd).

 Related operations

-Manage the cluster
+Manage a cluster after deployment

 You can run the following commands to manage a cluster deployed by using obd.
 For more information, see Cluster commands.